stabilityprotocol/docs/docs/developers/what_is_different.md

 One of the key differences with Stability is its lack of a native token.
 This fundamental change affects the execution of transactions that typically involve the transfer of native tokens, which is a core functionality in many Ethereum-based applications.
 As a result, developers will find that some standard operations and Solidity functionalities will not work as expected on Stability.

+# What Is Different In Stability

+One of the key differences with Stability is its lack of a native token.
+This fundamental change affects the execution of transactions that typically involve the transfer of native tokens, which is a core functionality in many Ethereum-based applications.
+As a result, developers will find that some standard operations and Solidity functionalities will not work as expected on Stability.

 ## Examples

 ### Native Token Value Transfers